FIAP-Challenge-Fantasy-FE/python-sprint-3/README.md

-# Formula E Fan Explorer
+# Formula E Explorer

 ## Project Description

-The **Formula E Fan Explorer** is an interactive Python program designed to promote Formula E by allowing fans to:
+The **Formula E Explorer** is an interactive Python program designed to promote Formula E by allowing fans to:

 - View driver and team standings for different seasons.
 - Explore race results for specific races.